mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 /database/config/db2inst1/sqllib/bin/asncap capture_schema=asncdc capture_server=$DB_NAME &
 ```

-In this case run this command before proceeding and check again if the ASN agent is up rerunning
+In this case run this command before proceeding and check again if the ASN agent is up rerunning.
+Please note that this command will start a background process which will trigger the ASN agent.
 ```shell
 db2 "VALUES ASNCDC.ASNCDCSERVICES('start','asncdc');"
 ```